 Many travelers would swear that they get sick after every trip or vacation.
-They wonder if it was the food, the water, the pina coladas—or, like me, the airplane ride.
-While I don’t think you can count out the pina coladas (or that burrito you bought on the street), it turns out you could be right about airplanes.
+They wonder if it was the food, the water, the piña coladas—or, like me, the airplane ride.
+While I don’t think you can count out the pina coladas (or that burrito you bought on the street), it turns out you could be right about getting sick after flying.

 What Causes Airplane Colds: Low Cabin Humidity